-The first ascent of the Dawn Wall took seven years from inception.
+The first free ascent of the Dawn Wall took seven years from its inception.
 Yesterday, Adam Ondra topped out the route after just a few weeks' work during his first trip to Yosemite.

 Ondra had three goals for his first trip to the Valley: free the Nose (5.14a, Grade VI) in a day, onsight the Salathe Wall (5.13b, Grade VI), and make the second ascent of the Dawn Wall (5.14d, Grade VI).
 He arrived with little experience in trad and Yosemite-style granite climbing.